MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui3.md

 ## Add a templated control to your app

 To add a templated control, click the **Project** menu in the toolbar or right-click your project in **Solution Explorer** and select  **Add New Item** .
 Under **Visual C++->WinUI** select the **Custom Control (WinUI)** template.
 Name the new control "BgLabelControl" and click *Add*.
-This will add three new files to your project. `BgLabelControl.cpp` is the header containing the control declarations and `BgLabelControl.cpp` contains the C++/WinRTmimplementation of the control. `BgLabelControl.idl` is the Interface Definition file that allows the control to be instatiated as a runtime class.
+This will add three new files to your project. `BgLabelControl.h` is the header containing the control declarations and `BgLabelControl.cpp` contains the C++/WinRTmimplementation of the control. `BgLabelControl.idl` is the Interface Definition file that allows the control to be instatiated as a runtime class.

 ## Implement the BgLabelControl custom control class